mrinalcs/mrinalcs.github.io/_posts/2024/2024-06-26-open-external-links-in-new-tab-in-jekyll.md

 ---
 title: Open External Links in New Tab in Jekyll
+description: How to open external links in a new tab in Jekyll, especially when GitHub Pages restricts certain plugins.
 image: "/2024/06/26/jtb.png"
 ---

 There is already a plugin, but dont work with github pages as it support limited no of plugins.
 But you can creat a  custom plugin to automate.